Plotting X, Y Coordinates on a Map using Microsoft Excel

 Step 1: Prepare Your Data

 Start by downloading a dataset that contains latitude and longitude values.
-For this tutorial, we will use a dataset of airports in the United States, which includes the IATA code, airport name, city, state, country, and their respective latitude and longitude coordinates.
-Make sure to convert this dataset into a standard Excel table by selecting the entire data table and using the “Format as Table” option.
+For this tutorial, we will use a dataset of airports in the United States, which includes the IATA code, airport name, city, state, country, and the corresponding latitude and longitude coordinates.
+Convert the data into a formal Excel table by selecting the entire data range and choosing Home > Format as Table.
+Formatting as a table ensures that 3D Maps can detect the column headers automatically.

 Step 2: Open 3D Maps

-Step 3: Explore the 3D Map Interface
+Step 3: Explore the 3D Maps Interface

 Step 4: Configure the Layers Panel